Purva Mimamsa Sutras: Overview

 The work is divided into twelve adhyayas (chapters), which are further divided into sixty padas (sections).

 The text provides rules for the interpretation of the Vedas and also provides philosophical justifications for the observance of Vedic rituals, by offering meaning and significance of Vedic rituals to attain Moksha.

 Commentaries

 Over the centuries many commentaries have been written on this text, with the most important being the Śabara Bhāṣya written by Śābara, which is the only extant commentary on all 12 chapters of the Mimamsa Sutras of Jaimini.
 The major commentaries written on the text, including the Śabara Bhāṣya, were by Kumarila Bhatta and Prabhakara Mishra.
+The Dvaita philosopher Raghavendra Tirtha also wrote a full commentary on the Mimamsa Sutras titled 'Bhatta Sangraha'.
 Ramanuja, Bhāskara (Bhedabheda Vedanta), Madhvacharya and Vallabha considered Pūrvamīmāṃsā and Uttaramīmāṃsā (Vedanta) as ekaśastra i.e. one undivided teaching: